DaneColeson/QuickTools/README.md

-# My React App
+# Press Brake Quick Tools

-This is a simple React application built with TypeScript.
-It serves as a template for creating scalable and maintainable web applications.
+This is a collection of calculators for Press Brake Applications and Sales

 ## Project Structure